 The Advisory Group 2 Belarus Roadmap has based its work on information gathered from, as well as on direct exchanges of views with, a broad range of stakeholders in Belarusian higher education.
-These include the Ministry of Education; the National Institute for Higher Education which has a public mandate with regard to the EHEA, representatives of the Rectors' conference; individual rectors and other institutional leaders; representatives of officially recognised student organisations as well as of student organisations, including the Belarusian Independent Bologna Committee and Ad Hoc Commission of the Eastern Partnership Civil Society Forum Belarusian National Platform and the Office for a Democratic Belarus, some of which are not recognised by the Belarusian authorities.
+These include the Ministry of Education; the National Institute for Higher Education which has a public mandate with regard to the EHEA, representatives of the Rectors' conference; individual rectors and other institutional leaders; representatives of officially recognised student organisations as well as of student organisations that are not recognised by public authorities; and representatives of other stakeholder organisations, including the Belarusian Independent Bologna Committee and Ad Hoc Commission of the Eastern Partnership Civil Society Forum Belarusian National Platform and the Office for a Democratic Belarus, some of which are not recognised by the Belarusian authorities.
 The Advisory Group has also consulted non-Belarusian organisations and individuals with good knowledge of higher education in Belarus.
 This broad gathering of information has been essential to the Advisory Group's work.
 On some issues, information provided by different stakeholders has been so divergent that it has proved almost impossible for the AG to establish a clear picture of the current factual situation.